stardzt/GNOME-Everforest-Dotfiles/README.md

 ### Discord
 ![Screenshot](Screenshots/discord)
 A modified version of [midnight by refact0r](https://github.com/refact0r/midnight-discord) to match the Everforest theme.
-You can find the theme here.
 Use BetterDiscord or Vencord to apply the theme (I'm using Vencord so the theme file path should be in `~/.config/Vencord/themes`.

 ### GNOME Extensions
 - [ArcMenu](https://extensions.gnome.org/extension/3628/arcmenu/)